-Notes to Financial Statements: Note H
+Notes to Financial Statements: Note H - continued

-- at least A-1/P-1 or equivalent by at least one major credit rating agency. - At least 95% of the portfolio must be invested in U.S. pay corporate debt issues, including Rule 144A securities, rated at least B- by S&P or B3 by Moody's at the time of purchase. - A maximum of 5% of the portfolio may be invested in issues rated at least CCC by S&P or Caa by Moody's at the time of purchase. - Unrated issues may be purchased provided that, in the judgment of the Manager, they would not violate LACERA's minimum credit criteria.
+- A maximum of 5% of the portfolio may be invested in issues rated at least CCC by S&P or CAA by Moody's at the time of purchase. - Unrated issues may be purchased provided, in the judgment of the Manager, they would not violate LACERA's minimum credit criteria.